Guinea pig not drinking water?

 - Poor quality water

-Sometimes bloating is a symptom of an infectious disease.
+Sometimes bloating is a symptom of an infectious disease in guinea pigs.

-The sick animal completely refuses food and water.
+The sick guinea pig completely refuses food and water.

-To save the life of your pet, you can give it any child carminative to drink, followed by a massage to the abdomen.
+To save the life of your pet guinea pig, you can give it any child carminative to drink, followed by a massage to the abdomen.

-It’s also advisable to make the beloved pet move about for better gas discharge.
+It’s also advisable to make the beloved guinea pig move about for better gas discharge.

 It’s advised you place the guinea pig on a starvation diet for the first day.